kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-cluster.md

 Once `status.ready` the Cluster "core" controller will bubbles up this info in Cluster's `status.infrastructureReady`;
-If defined, also InfraCluster's `spec.controlPlaneEndpoint` and `status.failureDomains` will be surfaced on Cluster's corresponding field at the same time.
+If defined, also InfraCluster's `spec.controlPlaneEndpoint` and `status.failureDomains` will be surfaced on Cluster's corresponding fields at the same time.

 <aside class="note warning">